Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 • You value eco-friendly facilities with Western hospitality (ensuite bathrooms, farm-to-table cuisine, spa amenities, WiFi) alongside traditional ceremony

-• Budget flexibility is important: programs starting at $2,520 versus a $4,440 minimum
+• Budget flexibility is important, with programs starting at $2,520

 Choosing either of these centers reflects a meaningful commitment to your healing.
 Both Arkana and Temple carry genuine Shipibo lineage in an industry where authenticity matters more than ever.
 The fact that you’re researching this carefully, reading comparisons, weighing your options, listening to what resonates, tells us something important about how seriously you’re approaching this journey.
 That intentionality matters, and whichever path you’re drawn to, trust that instinct.
 It’s already part of the healing.